 The RSPCA does not offer financial assistance for vet bills, but they do offer competitive pricing.
-So if you’re looking for a cheaper, more affordable alternative, you might want to check out your local RSPCA veterinary hospital.
+So, if you’re looking for a cheaper alternative, you might want to check out your local RSPCA veterinary hospital.

 Help with vet bills for seniors and pensioners

-National Desexing Month is in July.
+National desexing month is in July.
 It’s the best time to get low cost desexing for your pet.
-Discounts are offered over this month, and it makes one less bill to have to stress over when it comes to your pets.
+Discounts are offered over this month, and it makes for one less bill to stress over when it comes to your pets.

-Search on sites like Eventbrite for pet fairs or events near you that offer discounts for pet services.
+Browse sites such as Eventbrite for pet fairs or events near you that offer discounts on pet services.

 This option for getting help with vet bills is all about timing.
-For example, a Pet Fair was organised in Whites Hill by the Brisbane City Council in October 2021.
-The event offered discounted pet services and products including, microchipping, canine vaccination, and flea and worming treatments.
-And, in Western Australia, the City of Bunbury Libraries & RSPCA hosted a Community Action Day on November 16.
+For example, the City of Bunbury Libraries & RSPCA hosted a Community Action Day on November 16.
 At this event, you could get a free vet check, which included free microchipping, health checks, flea & worming treatments, and dog & cat food.